My goal was to have at least one name

 Canadian Ladies Senior golf champion.
 In 1994

-she tool the Canadian Ladies’ senior
+she took the Canadian Ladies’ Senior

-championship, a title she successfully defended
+Championship, a title she successfully defended

 in 1995, 1999 and 2000.
 In Ontario she won the